Marie Maitland: Family and literary relationships

 Marie Maitland died in June 1596.
 Soon after Marie's death, Alexander Lauder married Annabella Bellenden, a sister of the lawyer, Lewis or Ludovick Bellenden of Auchnoule, and sister-in-law of the courtier Margaret Livingstone, Countess of Orkney.
 Annabella would be a stepmother for their young children.

 George Lauder, a son of Alexander Lauder and Annabella Bellenden, was a soldier.
 He was a friend of William Drummond of Hawthornden and gained a considerable reputation as a poet.

+Popular culture

+Historian Ashley Douglas, who described Maitland as a "sixteenth-century Scottish Sappho", was involved in commissioning an imagined modern portrait of Marie Maitland, which is currently on display at the Scottish National Portrait Gallery.
+A forthcoming book by Douglas, With My Own Hand: The secret life of Marie Maitland, Scotland's sixteenth-century Sappho, draws on a range of primary sources to tell the story of Marie Maitland and her manuscript and its lesbian love poetry.